ElevenfiftyAcademy/jsChallenges/README.md

 ## Format

-Instead of .js files with comments, you can write markdown files with code, which render well on GitHub and elsewhere.
+Instead of .js files with comments, you can write markdown files with code, which render well on GitHub and in VS Code.
 You can do a code block in markdown by enclosing it in three backticks.
 Immediately after the opening backticks, write "js" to mark it as JS syntax for highlighting purposes.
 Example:

 ```js
 import 'somelibrary';